silverstripeltd/ss-oauth2-server/docs/eddsa.md

 ### Update JWT Token

 A public method is added to allow updating the generated access token in case the chosen algorithm does not match the token generator.
 To do so, add an extension to the `AccessTokenEntity` in your project and use the `updateJWT` hook.
+See [example](extension.md).

 You may also refer to the [default token generator](https://github.com/thephpleague/oauth2-server/blob/master/src/Entities/Traits/AccessTokenTrait.php#L60), on the token format.

+### BearerTokenValidatorEddsa
+Custom EdDSA validator that extends the default `BearerTokenValidator` class.
+See more deatils on [bearer-token-validator-eddsa](bearer-token-validator-eddsa.md).